ARM: Adaptive Reasoning Model: Experiment

 \textbf{SFT only teaches models about formats, yet does not teach how to choose the appropriate formats based on the task.} We observe that SFT models, across three sizes, show improvement on easy commonsense tasks but experience performance drops on medium and hard tasks.
 To investigate the cause, we conduct a deeper analysis of the reasoning formats selected during inference.
 Figure~\ref{fig: format radar} visualizes how models allocate the four reasoning formats across three difficulty levels.
 Specifically, we find that for models trained with SFT, their outputs are distributed almost uniformly across the reasoning formats, with the majority in \formatOne{} and the least in \formatFour{}, regardless of task difficulty.
 As shown in Figure~\ref{fig: format radar}, the inappropriate selection of \formatOne{}, which yields extremely low accuracy (\num{35.2}\%) on medium tasks and significantly hinders the model's reasoning capabilities, finally leads to a decline in overall performance.
 This suggests that while SFT teaches models various formats, it fails to help them adaptively select appropriate ones based on the task, leading to an inability to choose more advanced formats as problem complexity increases.

 \textbf{GRPO does improve reasoning capabilities, but it tends to rely on \formatFour{} to solve all tasks.} We observe that models trained with GRPO achieve significant improvements across all tasks, yet the token cost remains substantial, especially for the two easier tasks.
 Further analysis reveals that \formatFour{} is predominantly used in the inference stage, as shown in Figure~\ref{fig: format radar}.
 This behavior stems from the nature of GRPO (i.e., format collapse discussed in Section~\ref{subsec: RL}), where models converge to the format with the highest accuracy (i.e., \formatFour{}) early in training (\(\sim\)10 steps in our experiment).
 As a result, GRPO also fails to teach models how to select a more efficient reasoning format based on the task.
+We provide more details of format collapse in Appendix~\ref{sec: append_format_collapse}.